bgz763/ICT-Security/h1-helsec.md

 Elias summarized the measures in four points, which organizations can use to prepare for BEC attacks.

-1. Implement comprehensive technical controls to safeguard against email takeovers and spoofing.
-Be aware that criminals may use their own domains, hijacked business email accounts, or alternative channels (e.g., phone calls, private emails) to bypass standard defenses.
-Additionally, be vigilant about data extraction from suppliers, as visibility and control are limited in this area.

-2. Educate personnel, particularly Finance staff, to recognize Business Email Compromise (BEC) attacks.
-Use real-life scenarios to train them, emphasizing that pre-texting tactics may not always involve clicking links or downloading suspicious attachments.

-3. Establish robust processes with Finance teams for handling special situations, such as supplier account number changes, M&A scenarios, and overdue payment claims.
-Ensure that no one is authorized to resolve these situations independently, as this is a critical control point.

-4. Review the company's insurance coverage.
-Note that standard cyber insurance may not cover BEC fraud, as it doesn't involve a technical breach.
-Consider crime insurance, but be mindful of coverage limits (e.g., 100k€ to 1M€).
-Adjust limits based on your risk appetite, as this will affect pricing.
-A lower limit of 1K€ is likely not financially viable for adequate coverage.
+Implement robust technical controls, prioritizing defense against email takeovers and spoofing.
+Recognize criminals' adaptability, utilizing their domains or hijacked business accounts.
+Be mindful of alternative channels like phone calls or private emails where detection may be limited.
+Additionally, acknowledge the risk of data extraction from suppliers.
+Educate personnel, especially Finance staff, on identifying Business Email Compromise (BEC) attacks using real-world scenarios.
+Address pre-texting awareness beyond just clicking links or attachments.
+Establish strong processes within Finance teams for handling critical situations, preventing individual resolutions.
+Lastly, review insurance coverage, noting that standard cyber insurance may not cover BEC fraud.
+Consider crime insurance with appropriate limits, avoiding excessively low coverage for financial viability.

 Regarding Elias's first point of the technical controls, we could highlight a few examples of the solutions: